Vagrus - The Riven Realms on Steam - User reviews, Price & Information

 Vagrus - The Riven Realms is a single-player game.

-There are 8 DLCs available for Vagrus - The Riven Realms.
+Yes, there are 10 DLCs available for Vagrus - The Riven Realms.
 Explore additional content available for Vagrus - The Riven Realms on Steam.

 You can find solutions or submit a support ticket by visiting the Steam Support page for Vagrus - The Riven Realms.